Optimality Robustness in Koopman-Based Control: Approximation Error and Optimality Deviation

-Based on Theorem~\ref{Thm: performance deviation}, we can further analyze the deviation in controllers.
-The complete proofs of Theorems~\ref{Thm: performance deviation} and \ref{Thm: controller deviation} are omitted due to page limit (see \cite{lin2025optimalitydeviationusingkoopman} for detail). \begin{theorem} Due to the existence of approximation error, the nominal optimal controller $u_0^*$ given by \eqref{nominal HJB} and \eqref{nominal optimal controller} deviates from the actual optimal controller $u^*$ corresponding to the original nonlinear system \eqref{original system}.
+\end{proposition} Here we use the notation $J(u,z,r)$ since $J$ is actually a function of the initial state $z(0)=z$, the control input $u(t)$ and the approximation error term $r(z(t),u(t))$.
+Apparently $V_0^*(z)=J(u_0^*,z,0)$ and $V(z)=J(u_0^*,z,r)$.
+Based on Proposition~\ref{Prop: performance deviation}, we can further analyze the deviation in controllers.
+The complete proofs of Propositions~\ref{Prop: performance deviation} and \ref{Prop: controller deviation} are omitted due to page limit (see \cite{lin2025optimalitydeviationusingkoopman} for detail). \begin{proposition} Due to the existence of approximation error, the nominal optimal controller $u_0^*$ given by \eqref{nominal HJB} and \eqref{nominal optimal controller} deviates from the actual optimal controller $u^*$ corresponding to the original nonlinear system \eqref{original system}.
 Specifically, this deviation is characterized by